-The State Government has continued to progress reforms that will transform the current planning system into a centralised system with one development plan for the whole of South Australia.
+The State Government has continued to progress reforms that will transform the current planning system into a centralised system with one Planning and Design Code for the whole of South Australia.
 The introduction of the Planning, Development and Infrastructure Act 2016 also includes a centralised lodgement and mapping system.